Welcome to today's edition of the Rush 24-7 podcast.

 Mitt Romney sticking to his guns in the face of the anti-science wing of the Republican Party.

-Here you go.
+There you go.

 So Romney endorsed by Al Gore on his stance on global warming, which is a hoax.

-There is no settled science, as I get blue in the face, repeating this over and over again.
+There is no settled science as I get blue in the face repeating this over and over again.

-Proving man-made global warming is taking place.
+No settled science whatsoever proving man-made global warming is taking place.

-Rick Perry, not in the race yet at 8%.
+Rick Perry not in the race yet at 8%.

 Neither is Palin for that matter.

-Ron Paul at seven, Newt Gingrich at six.
+Ron Paul at 7.

 Although the media on Michelle Bachman is just over the top.

-USA Today, yesterday just singing her praises like you can't believe a lot of places that drive-by media are just fawning all over Michelle Bachman.
+USA Today yesterday just singing her praises like you can't believe a lot of places that drive by media are just fawning all over Michelle Bachman.

-Romney, Ron Paul, Bachman, Santorum, Gingrich, and Pollenny, Romney's lead grows even more formidable to 43%.
+It's amazing to see now in a smaller field of six candidates, Romney, Ron Paul, Bachman, Santorum, Gingrich, and Polenti, Romney's lead grows even more formidable to 43%.

 So Romney's lead is growing according to these polls.

-Praising Romney for his guts in sticking to it on his global warming stance.
+And undoubtedly, it's the endorsement from Al Gore praising Romney for his guts in sticking to it on his global warming stance.

-Back to the Wiener fiasco.
+Back to the Wiener fiasco this morning on CNN's newsroom.

-And Kira Phillips says, How does this change the dynamic if indeed he does resign today?
+And Kira Phillips says, how does this change the dynamic if indeed he does resign today?

 He knew he was lying.